 - Provide opportunities for leadership development to ensure success of implementation

-- Assist jurisdictions to respond to the effects of COVID-19 by adopting as public health strategies various modes of working remotely, such as telehealth
+- Assist jurisdictions to respond to the effects of COVID-19 by adopting various modes of working remotely, such as telehealth

-TAP-in, in close consultation with HRSA, will select 12 jurisdictions for high-intensity TA in the first year of the project.
+TAP-in, in close consultation with HRSA, selected more than 12 jurisdictions for high-intensity TA in the first year of the project and aims to expand to 28 jurisdictions in Year two.

 - Rapid ART: An Essential Strategy to End the HIV Epidemic (November 2020)

-TAP-in will collaborate with the EHE Systems Coordination Provider (NASTAD) to synergize efforts and resources across siloed systems and promote access to resources to respond quickly to HIV outbreaks.
+TAP-in collaborates with the EHE Systems Coordination Provider (NASTAD) to synergize efforts and resources across siloed systems and promote access to resources to respond quickly to HIV outbreaks.